jazzband/wagtailmenus/README.md

 ### 1. Independent control over your root-level main menu items

 The `MainMenu` model and it's orderable inline `MainMenuItem`s let you define the root-level items for your site's main navigation (or one for each site, if it's a multi-site project).
-Your menu items can link to pages or custom URLS, and you can append an optional hash or querystring to the URL if required.
-You can still hide pages from menus by unchecking `show_in_menus` on the page, but the root-level menu items will be protected from accidental additions.
+Your menu items can link to pages or custom URLs, and you can append an optional hash or querystring to the URL if required.
+You can still hide pages from menus by unchecking `show_in_menus` on the page, but your site's root-level menu items (likely displayed in a manor that is 'sensitive' to change) will be protected from accidental additions.

 Your existing `Page` structure powers everything past the root level, so you don't have to recreate your whole page tree elsewhere.

-### 2. Control which pages to repeat in dropdown/hover menus
+### 2. Allow pages you choose to repeat in dropdown/hover menus, so that you can always get to them

 Extend the `MenuPage` class (an abstract sub-class of Wagtail's `Page` model) to create your custom page types, and get a couple of extra fields that allow you to control advanced menu behaviour on an page-to-page basis.